FT LAUDERDALE

 Se habla español

-What are the leading causes of a concussion?
+What is the leading cause of a concussion?

 Slips and Falls, Auto Accidents, and Accidental Contact